jeuken/CycleVI/README.md

 angles  = np.arctan2(z[:, 1], z[:, 0])    # cell cycle angle per cell
 ```

-To use per-cell size factors rather than the observed library size, store positive values in `adata.obs`
+To use per-cell size factors rather than the observed library size, store positive, unlogged values on their original scale in `adata.obs`
 and pass the column name during setup:

 ```python